Version2beta/zibrato/README.rst

 ______________

 from zibrato import Zibrato
+    Librato, Backend, and Broker modules also available.
+See code.

 z = Zibrato()
     Set up a new instance of Zibrato to use in your code.
 Accepts several